BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 ### Tree Output

-The Envelope Tree Notation shows the structure of the envelope as a tree, including each element's digest:
+The envelope tree notation shows the structure of the envelope as a tree, including each element's digest:

 ```bash
 👉